artisan-roaster-scope/artisan/_pages/about.md

 * Windows 8 and newer
 * Linux glibc 2.18

-There are also experimental builds for the Raspberry Pi platform (stretch & buster).
+There are also experimental builds for the Raspberry Pi platform.

 ## Notable Features